tschudin/t-twr-modem/README.md

 - uses the CCSDS (Council of the Consultative Committee for Space Data Systems) randomizer/scrambler from 2023
 - uses the 64-bit CCSDS CSMs (Codeblock Sync Marker) for framing
 - uses a 12-bit CRC checksum for aditional protection
-- implements a simple echo-request service for testing connectivity in the field
+- implements a simple echo-request service for testing connectivity in the field: messages include GPC timestamp and location, if available
+- a log of sent and received messages is persisted in flash (on-device flash file system)
+- a command line interface (serial line) permits to inspect the log and display debugging information

 ## Desirable Features